Exhibition of artworks, design objects and artistic handicrafts – Various artists

 Works on display: Antares by Fulvia Notari; Antithesis by Laura Zuliani; Antonia Trevisan; Aventurina Design; ImprontaCreativa; Orsola Mainardis Jewels; Vita di Vetro-Andrea Moretti; Stefano Ceretti Photography; This masquerade.

+The new art project which reflects on the contemporary urban and exhibition space conceived as a living and pulsating organism.
+Throughout the seven months of the exhibitions, URBANIMAL hosted like a shelter the artistic sensitivity of some selected international artists who exhibited under the “environmental influence” of the silent and attentive city of Venice.
 From the 11st of May the building of Fondazione Masieri became a real “artistic ecosystem” where the exhibition area was not only conceived as a part of the work of art, but also included the surrounding environment, even on a universal scale.
 The space on the ground floor has been turned into an “ideal room” where all the peculiar features of the area have been organically studied and mirrored the integration of visual art, design and architecture.

-Throughout the months of the exhibitions, the building of Fondazione Masieri has hosted different phenomenas of development in the field of “ecology of art” housing the famous installation in recyclable and recycled plastic by Cracking Art symbols of the project (May-November).
+THE EXHIBITIONS Throughout the months of the exhibitions, the building of Fondazione Masieri has hosted different phenomenas of development in the field of “ecology of art” housing the famous installation in recyclable and recycled plastic by Cracking Art symbols of the project (May-November).
 There were the artworks by the provocative international artist Robert Gligorov (May-July); the celebration of the silicone by the designer Alessandro Ciffo (October, in collaboration with Venice Design Week 2019)

 Meerkats as symbols/watchmen to carefully guard the Grand Canal (from which they’re observed too) in this project their presence suggests to the passer-by and the visitors to increase their own awareness towards the surrounding environment which deserves it.
 Meerkats represent a unique example of animal behaviour in the field of living beings.
 In URBANIMAL the Meerkats suggest the concept of “ecological space” where artworks, design objects and installations share the same delicate environmental system in a heterogeneous way.